-How the state of New York impairs homeland security to protect illegal aliens
+The state of New York impairs homeland security to protect illegal immigrants

 New York state's top officials have filed a lawsuit challenging the U.S. Department of Homeland Security’s move to block New York residents from DHS Trusted Traveler Programs, which allow travelers to avoid long security lines at international airports and borders.

 The lawsuit filed in the U.S. District Court for the Southern District of New York accuses the federal government of intending to punish New York state for enacting the “Green Light Law”, which lets illegal immigrants get drivers licenses and bars any agency that enforces immigration law from accessing state Department of Motor Vehicle records.

 #BREAKING I'm suing to block the Trump Admin from restricting Trusted Traveler Programs for NYers.— NY AG James (@NewYorkStateAG) February 10, 2020

 This will harm hundreds of thousands of NYers, our economy & jeopardize public safety.
 No one should ever use our nation's security as a political weapon, let alone the President. pic.twitter.com/hPVQUVtL4e